heriberto-codes/cThink/readme.md

 ## How It Works
 When introduced to a new coding concept, learners follow a 3-step process:

-	1. ✏️ Draw it – Learners create visual representations of a concept, focusing on key parts rather than syntax.
-This simplifies complexity — a core abstraction skill.
+	• ✏️ Draw it – Learners create visual representations
+	of a concept, focusing on key parts rather than syntax
+	This simplifies complexity — a core abstraction skill

-	2. 🎭 Act it – Embodying or role-playing a technical idea forces learners to identify what matters most in a process.
+	• 🎭 Act it – Embodying or role-playing a technical idea forces learners to identify what matters most in a process.
 	It encourages simplified, real-world analogies.

-	3. 🔧 Build it – After conceptualizing and simplifying, students implement a solution — just like how abstraction leads into writing code or building models.
+	• 🔧 Build it – After conceptualizing and simplifying,
+	students implement a solution — just like how abstraction. leads into writing code or building models.

 This approach taps into the brain’s hippocampus, which stores long-term memories by using context and repetition.
 Instead of memorizing code, learners develop personalized anchors — through creative rehearsal — that move knowledge from working memory into long-term memory.